codeplaysoftware/portBLAS/doc/Gemm.md

 - `gemm_no_local_full_vec.hpp` - Doesn't use local memory.
 Supports full vectorization.

 - `gemm_interleaved.hpp` - An alternative approach to batched `GEMM` calculations where the inputs are interleaved in contiguous memory.
 This means that the batch axis is the fastest moving dimension.
 Uses no local memory and corresponds to HWN data layout (NWH in column major, which is what `SYCL-BLAS` uses).
-Also, the interleaved batched gemm is not (yet) subject to custom striding, as matrices strides are exclusively dictated by whether they are transposed or not.
+Also, the interleaved batched gemm is not subject to custom striding as it beats its initial purpose.

 ## Relevant CMake Variables